Deepan-Karmakar/p5.js-tutorial/Intro to DOM manipulation and events.md

 </html>
 ```

-By assigning the "onclick" attribute of the element, an alert will be fired every time that element is clicked.
+By assigning the "onclick" attribute of the element, the assigned function will be called or "fired" every time a click event happens on that element.
+So every time you click on the paragraph with id "gargoyle", an alert will appear.

 You could also modify the element when the click event happens.
 Within an event handler function, the variable "this" is automatically assigned to the element that received the event.

 ```javascript
 var elt = document.getElementById("gargoyle");